The Certification Course and all official written documentation and correspondence for CPS certification are in English.

 - Attend every part of the course.
 The CPS Certification Course is usually three to four days long and combines classroom instruction, indoor and outdoor hands-on activities, skills assessments with car seats and vehicles, and a community safety seat checkup event.
 You will receive a copy of the technician guide and will be expected to read it as part of the course instruction.
 All course materials, including the workbook, are included in your registration fee.
 You can get a head start on the course by checking out the technician guide.

 If you have special needs or requests, we want to work with you.
 Talk with the course Lead Instructor about what we can do to help make sure your CPS certification experience is a good one.

 - Written quizzes.
 Your instructor will test you with three written, open-book quizzes.
 “Open-book” means that you are encouraged to use your CPS technician guide while you are taking the quiz.
 To pass the combined quizzes, you must answer at least 42 out 50 questions correctly, which means a passing score of 84 percent or better.

 - Hands-on skills assessments.
-Instructors will test your skills with three hands-on skills assessments, and will award a grade of either pass or fail following each assessment.
-If you fail any of the three assessments, you will be notified during the course and may continue attending the class as an observer, but only at the discretion of the lead instructor.
+Instructors will test your skills with four hands-on skills assessments, and will award a grade of either pass or fail following each assessment.
+If you fail any of the four assessments, you will be notified during the course and may continue attending the class as an observer, but only at the discretion of the lead instructor.

 - Checkup event.
-The checkup event is also graded as either pass or fail.
+The checkup event is the fourth hands-on skills assessment.
 To pass the checkup event, you must successfully demonstrate:

 - skills learned during class;